At the end of World War II, only a few thousand wealthy Americans had televisions, growing to two-thirds of households within a decade.

 America Loves Lucy

-Members of minorities rarely appeared on television in the 1950s.
+Members of minorities rarely appeared on television.

 The Wild West